EasyAbp/Abp.SettingUi/docs/README.md

     ![selection](/docs/images/selet.png)

 This is the end of the tutorial.
 Through this tutorial, you should be able to easily manage your settings using SettingUi.
-The source of the tutorial can be found in the [sample folder](https://github.com/EasyAbp/Abp.SettingUi/tree/master/sample)
+The source of the tutorial can be found in the [sample folder](https://github.com/EasyAbp/Abp.SettingUi/tree/master/sample).

 # Localization

-The SettingUI module uses ABP's localization system to display the localization information of the settings.The languages currently supported are:
+The SettingUi module uses ABP's localization system to display the localization information of the settings.The languages currently supported are:

 * en
 * zh-Hans
+* tr

 The localization resource files are under `/Localization/SettingUi` of the `EasyAbp.Abp.SettingUi.Domain.Shared` project.